caleboff/caleboff/README.md

-- 👋 Hi, I’m @caleboff
+- Hi, I’m @caleboff
-- 👀 I’m interested in all of new technologies
+- I’m interested in all of new technologies
-- 🌱 I’m currently learning machine learning
+- I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on every projects you want
+- I’m looking to collaborate on every projects you want
-- 📫 How to reach me
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 caleboff/caleboff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.